Image: Copyright free from Pixabay

 She desperately wanted to look behind, to see her village one more time before they burned it to the ground, but she didn’t dare, fearing what the barbarian might do if she met his eyes.
 Life at Quay might have been difficult, but it was still her home.

 They rode for what felt like hours until her tears of heartache turned to tears of pain.
 Her backside was rubbed raw and little shocks of agony shot up her back and neck and along her shoulders at every bump.
-More barbarians rode ahead and behind, waving their hands and shouting.
+More barbarians rode ahead and behind, waving their weapons and shouting.

 She was taken deep into the Mobic Woods where nobody would find her, the trees spindly and twisted, the canopy thick enough to cut out most of the light, leaving their surroundings cool and dark.
 By the time they stopped, Grinda could barely move and the barbarian had to pull her into his arms to get her down.
 Through the trees to her left she saw what looked like a small tent made of sticks and hide.
 The barbarian held her against him for a moment, breathing deeply as he gazed down into her face.
 Grinda kept her eyes averted, praying to God for His protection.
 She sucked in a breath when he gripped her chin, tilting her face so she was forced to look at him.